 Another nice, easy, and cheap way to add an outdoor bar is to use a table from your existing outdoor dining ideas.
 Simply throw over a tablecloth and then spend some time decorating the table.

 Jar drinks dispensers are always a winner, as are pretty glasses, jugs and cocktail shakers.
 Add some candles and some small vases of flowers and there you are – an outdoor 'bar' using bits you probably already have.
-A lovely idea for an outdoor party.
+It's a lovely idea for an outdoor party.

-This one is designed to be used outside so won't rust.
+This slimline style is designed to be used outside so won't rust.
 It carries a lot too – pop your bottles and mixers on the bottom and then glasses and ice on the top.
-Great for small gardens, and come winter just incorporate it into your living room or kitchen.
+It makes a great choice for small gardens, and come winter just incorporate it into your living room or kitchen.

-If you are after easy garden bar ideas that'll keep your drinks cold and accessible outside, a metal trough filled with ice is an old-school trick.
+If you are after easy garden bar ideas that will keep your drinks cold and accessible outside, a metal trough filled with ice is an old-school trick.

 This one is made to fit inside a bar table, but you could do it on a budget by just using an old planter you have and popping it on your patio.
 Surround the planter with stones and potted plants so it blends into your garden a bit too.